 I am hopeful that venues outside these music-specific examples will adapt this mentality for future events.
 Until then, there are certainly other solutions, including bringing streaming services into spaces that don’t currently have them.
 If it still feels too early to have a large group gathering, we recommend looking at studio spaces that may have room for smaller audiences.
 For instance, the DesignScene London Studio has multiple areas available that would be perfect to accommodate a small, in-person audience.

-While, this summer, you can probably catch me at a venue listening to the music live, it’s still exciting to think that I’ll also be able to experience more music in legendary venues across the US from the comfort and safety of home.
+It’s exciting to think that I’ll also be able to experience more music in legendary venues across the US from the comfort and safety of home!